Healthcare in Kosovo: National Institute of Public Health in Kosovo

 The 1920s were characterized by very bad medical conditions in the Balkans.
-In general, based on the Kosovar health care condition and the overall public health situation, a decision was made to establish hygiene and epidemiological services in the city of Peć with the "Rockfeler" fund support from the U.S and on 5 June 1925 this service finally began to work.
-On the same day, basis were set for Preventive Medicine in Kosovo and 5 June is marked as a festive day for founding of the Institute of Public Health.
+In general, based on the Kosovar health care condition and the overall public health situation, a decision was made to establish hygiene and epidemiological services in the city of Peć with the "Rockefeller" fund support from the US and on 5 June 1925 this service finally began to work.
+On the same day, basis were set for Preventive Medicine in Kosovo and 5 June is marked as a festive day for the founding of the Institute of Public Health.

 After that date, sanitary stations, hygienic and microbiological or epidemiological services were established in Pristina, Prizren and Mitrovica.
 In these units there was a great lack of specialized staff (except in Prizren), but health services were performed by health employees with medical school degrees.